 The purpose of the advisory council is to provide feedback on program goals, review program results, make recommendations and advocate for the school counseling program.
 Council members consist of building administrators, parents, teachers, school counselors, school board members, mental health and higher education professionals.

 The Advisory Council will meet before the start of school to review the updated counseling plan to specifically address support for students during the district’s re-opening and remote instruction.

 High School Counseling Office

 Our goal is to assist children and their families throughout high school.
 Guidance and advisement as to course selection, academic programs, and career planning is offered between ninth and twelfth grades.
 As students prepare for life after high school, attention is placed on the options of college, employment or military service.
 The college selection process involves choosing a school that meets the abilities and interests of each student.
 We can also assist in the financial aid process.
-For a list of testing dates and requirements for 2021-22, click here.
+For the most recent information we have on testing dates and requirements for 2023-24, click here.

 Counseling services address personal crises, peer interactions, and other issues of mental health.
 Consultation services include assistance in parent/teacher communication and referrals to community resources.

 The School Social Worker is a Licensed Clinical Social Worker (LCSW) and is available to students in grades 6-12.
 This position is dedicated to supporting the social, emotional, behavioral, and academic needs of students.
 Assessments, short-term counseling, and crisis intervention may also be provided.

 The School Psychologist is an integral part of our team of counseling professionals.
 She works with students and families who may be experiencing academic, behavioral, social and emotional difficulties and helps generate plans to help students succeed in the academic environment.